rikedyp/NuGetConsume/notes.md

 - If we have targets in the config file then the user needs to access that somehow...

 ## Config
+Packages may be specified as follows:

+- Must have a package name.
+This is the name listed on the NuGet repository.
+- Optionally may specify a version
+- Optionally may specify the path to a **.dll** file

 ```
 packages: {
 	"pkg": "x.y.z",